 Psalm 16:11 means that joy comes from the very presence of God.

-What the Bible Says About Fullness of Joy in His Presence
+What is the Fullness of Joy in the Bible?

 The Bible is full of verses about the presence of God and all the blessings we find there.